cambridge-ceu/csd3/applications/pyOpenMS.md

 conda install -c openms pyopenms
 ```

 so `python pyopenms_test.py` responses.
-Note that currently it uses Python 3.9.6 therefore a slight backtrack whic could be remedied by compiling from OpenMS in the next section.
+Note that currently it uses Python 3.9.6 therefore a slight backtrack which could be remedied by compiling from OpenMS in the next section.

 ### OpenMS